Contact & FAQ’s

 Do People pay rent?

 Yes, it’s important they have a stake in the property.
-They will pay proportionate to their income (which is roughly 6 x what tehy get in the slums.
-All residents agree to contribute some community service as agreed with the village leaders.
+They will pay proportionate to their income (which is a sinificant multiple of their pre move income).
+All residents agree to contribute 3 hours a week of community service.

 Is it not better to upgrade a slum rather than resettle people?